 Ightenhill Primary offer different levels of support.

-Schools Mental Health lead: Mrs. Lewis - Inclusion Manager
+Schools Mental Health leads: Mrs. Brown - Inclusion Manager

 Learning Mentor - Mrs. Walton

-(ELCAS) Trainee Education Mental Health Practitioner - Paula Mayger
+(ELCAS) Education Mental Health Practitioner - Paula Mayger

-Mrs. Lewis is also a Prisoner's Children's Champion, so has undertaken training to learn about how best to support children who have parents or family members in prison, and has a clear understanding of the role and the responsibilities that come with it, ensuring support is offered to each child impacted.
+Mrs. Brown has undertaken training to learn about how best to support children who have parents or family members in prison, and has a clear understanding of the role and the responsibilities that come with it, ensuring support is offered to each child impacted.